blacksheepIV/MapCode/README.txt

     For the first time, if you have created the database just execute the first command, otherwise execute the second one.

+    `--dummy-inserts`
+        Add this argument to npm run mkdb if you want to insert some dummy rows into database tables.

 * Run `npm start`